crandylb/stage2-1/README.txt

 possible.
 You can use the compiled object module grandios.o to link with stage2.o, or compile your own from the source code files: grandios.c and grandios.h.

+stage2pocketguide.odt
+This is a summry reference guide for Stage 2.
+It contains a breakdown of the special characters on the flag line, which is the first line on input to Stage 2; a summary of the 32 statement forms of flb, the first language under bootstrap; a summary of parameter conversions and processor functions used in Stage 2 macros; and a brief summary of the Stage 2 template matching algoritm.
+The pocket guide is still a work in progress and can expect to see additions and changes in format.